CHEYENNE I. REUBEN-THOMAS

 NOVEMBER 2024:

-I presented in the Indigenous Science Symposium at the EntSoc Annual Meeting, which gave me a platform to discuss how to conduct research in a relational & reciprocal way and to respect/uphold data sovereignty in entomological research.
-It was a packed room and seemingly well-received!
+I presented in the Indigenous Science Symposium at the EntSoc Annual Meeting, discussing how to conduct research in a relational & reciprocal way and to respect/uphold data sovereignty in entomological research.
+It was a packed room!

 IN THE MEDIA: